-Part of the answer that Jesus sent back to John the Baptist in Herod’s dungeon was, “good news is proclaimed to the poor” (Mt.
-11:5).
+Part of the answer that Jesus sent back to John the Baptist in Herod’s dungeon was, “Good news is proclaimed to the poor” (Matthew 11:5).
 The term “good news” meant deliverance, not of the soul from sin, but release from the people that kept them in physical bondage.
-The land barons had not followed Moses’ instructions to set the captives fee on the seventh year and return the land to the original owners on the fiftieth year (Lev.
-25).
+The land barons had not followed Moses’ instructions to set the captives fee on the seventh year and return the land to the original owners on the fiftieth year (Leviticus 25).
 That law was basic to Israel’s existence as a nation and the right of a person to raise his or her livelihood.
-It was this law that Jesus had come to fulfill when he spoke of God’s kingdom being on hand (Mk.
-1:15).
-God’s reign was to be reintroduced as it was in the days of Moses where justice was available to everyone, and so was the right for a person to produce his bread.
-It was God’s kingdom and God’s will to be done on earth similar to what it was like in heaven (Mt.
-6:10).
-No human being was to be subject to another being over debts and no poor was to be denied to earn his bread or glean the fields after harvests (Deut.
-24:21).
+It was this law that Jesus had come to fulfill when he spoke of God’s Kingdom being on hand (Mark 1:15).
+God’s Reign was to be reintroduced as it was in the days of Moses where justice was available to everyone, and so was the right for a person to produce his bread.
+It was God’s Kingdom and God’s Will to be done on earth similar to what it was like in heaven (Matthew 6:10).
+No human being was to be subject to another being over debts and no poor was to be denied to earn his bread or glean the fields after harvests (Deuteronomy 24:21).

 Christian theologians and believers have spiritualized God’s kingdom and moved it into another world and another time; but for Israel and the world no kingdom can exist without the earth.
 Moses’ blueprint for a kingdom on earth was an answer to resolve the inequality among humans by making every household responsible for their own needs.
 The land became the fixed residence in perpetuity.
 Man by nature is both ambitious and lazy.
 The lazy have a tendency to let others earn their keep and in the process they get swindled and end in poverty.
 The successful became the high and mighty, the Nimrods, the Nephilim or the messiahs.
 The Israelites were blinded by their neighbor nations that were managed by their kings with standing armies.
 They demanded that Samuel turn his office over to a king and have him provide the security the Israelite needed to raise their bread.
 Samuel warned his people what it would cost them to have such a person (I Sam.
 8).
 Instead of protecting and feeding the people, the kings enslaved the people for their own enhancements and bankrupted the nation from which it never recovered.
 The high and might even convinced man like Paul that it was the will of God to be slaves (I Cor.
 7:21-23; Eph.
 6:5-9).
 The Pharisees regarded the people as a cursed mob that was completely ignorant of the law (Jn.
 7:47-49).